fnl/lexikos/README.md

 Synopsis
 --------

-This library provides a set-like data structure for [Scala], a *Lexicon*.
+This library provides a set-like data structure for the [Scala language], a *Lexicon*.

 Behaviour
 ---------